15 Best Rome Instagram Spots for Stunning Photos

 13. Trastevere

-Trastevere isn’t an attraction or moment but rather a neighborhood – in fact, it’s one of the best areas to stay in Rome.
+Trastevere isn’t a single attraction but an entire neighborhood, and it’s also one of the best areas to stay in Rome.
 It’s located on the left bank of the river and connects to Centro Storico via the Ponte Garibaldi.

-This is one of the best Instagram spots in Rome for street photography enthusiasts and you can easily spend a couple of hours exploring the alleys on foot while capturing the terracotta-hued buildings, cute cafes, and billowing laundry.
+This is one of the best Instagram spots in Rome for street photography, and you can easily spend a couple of hours exploring the alleys on foot while capturing the terracotta-hued buildings, cute cafes, and billowing laundry.

 Location on Google Maps: Trastevere